Konstancja Skirmuntt

 Konstancja Skirmuntt (also Konstancja Skirmunttówna, Konstancija Skirmuntaitė; 1851–1934) was an amateur Polish-Lithuanian historian, a member of the Krajowcy movement who wanted to preserve the dual Polish-Lithuanian identity.
 Born to a noble family of deep roots in the former Grand Duchy of Lithuania, Skirmuntt spent most of her life in or near Pinsk.
 Without any formal education in history, she wrote four major historical works that romanticized and idealized the past.
 Written in easy and accessible language, they became popular.
 She also published articles in Polish and Lithuanian press debating the issues of the Polish-Lithuanian identity.
 She supported the Lithuanian National Revival, but opposed both Lithuanian and Polish nationalism.
 After World War I, she published criticism of the Second Polish Republic and its policies and attitudes towards its ethnic minorities.

 Biography

 Skirmuntt was born in 1851 in Kalodnaje in the Pinsky Uyezd of the Minsk Governorate of the Russian Empire (present-day Stolin District of Belarus).
 Her family of local nobles traced their lineage to the 13th century.
 Her mother, Helena Skirmunt, was a painter and sculptor.
 As many other children of the nobility, Skirmuntt was educated at home by tutors.
 Both of her parents supported the January Uprising of 1863, were arrested and exiled to Russia.
 The children were left in the care of their aging grandmother who sent Skirmutt to study in Kalisz.
 In 1869, when her parents were released from exile, Skirmuntt accompanied them to the Crimea.
-She left a vivid and impressive description of her travels in the Crimea, with special emphasis placed on the local caves and the so-called "cave towns and monasteries".
-She returned after her mother's death in 1874, and continued to live in Pinsk until her death in 1934.
+She returned to Poland after her mother's death in 1874, and continued to live in Pinsk until her death in 1934.
 She never married and had no children.